-Since the start of 2021, there has been a lot of volatility in gilt yields, and hence PWLB rates.
-During the first part of the year, US President Biden's, and the Democratic party's, determination to push through a \$1.9trn (equivalent to 8.8% of GDP) fiscal boost for the US economy as a recovery package from the COVID-19 pandemic was what unsettled financial markets.
-However, this was in addition to the \$900bn support package already passed in December 2020.
-This was then followed by additional Democratic ambition to spend \$1trn on infrastructure, which has just been passed by both houses, and an even larger sum on an American families plan over the next decade; this is still caught up in Democrat / Republican haggling.
+US treasury yields.
+During the first part of 2021, US President Biden's, and the Democratic party's, determination to push through a \$1.9trn (equivalent to 8.8% of GDP) fiscal boost for the US economy as a recovery package from the Covid pandemic was what unsettled financial markets.
+This was in addition to the \$900bn support package previously passed in December 2020.
 Financial markets were alarmed that all this stimulus was happening at a time when: -

-- 1. A fast vaccination programme has enabled a rapid opening up of the economy. - 2.
-The economy has been growing strongly during 2021. - 3.
+- 1. A fast vaccination programme roll-out had enabled a rapid opening up of the economy during 2021. - 2.
+The economy was growing strongly during the first half of 2021 although it has weakened during the second half. - 3.
 It started from a position of little spare capacity due to less severe lockdown measures than in many other countries. - 4.
-And the Fed was still providing stimulus through monthly QE purchases.
+And the Fed was still providing substantial stimulus through monthly QE purchases during 2021.